joon-ko/interval/README.md

 ### setup locally
 1. we assume you already have all 21M.385 dependencies installed (esp.
 Kivy).
-2. clone and cd into this repository.
+2. clone and cd into this repository (make sure you're in the location interval/)
 3. `pip install -r requirements.txt`
+4. ensure that your internet connection is running
-4. `python client.py`
+5. `python client.py` for windows, `python client.py mac`

 ### sound modules